 If you know a young techie who would love his or her own smartwatch, then VTech’s Kidizoom DX2 is just the ticket.
 This cheap smartwatch wearable comes loaded with 55 digital and analog watch faces to teach kids how to tell time.
 There are also built-in wrist-based features like a pedometer, gyroscopic motion sensor for games, and two cameras for taking videos and photos.
 The included USB cable can be used to charge the watch, download new games and clock faces from the VTech Learning Lodge, and upload pics and video clips to your computer or SIM card.

 The Kidizoom DX2 boasts a metal and rubber housing that helps it stand up to daily “kid use” and the bumps and drops that come with that.
-It’s affordable, too: The VTech Kidizoom DX2 comes in at $57 from Amazon, making it one of the best cheap smartwatches for kids.
+It’s affordable, too: The VTech Kidizoom DX2 comes in at $45 from Walmart, making it one of the best cheap smartwatches for kids who want a watch of their own.

 Here’s another great, classic-looking Fossil hybrid smartwatch that’s just for the ladies — the new Gen 4 Q Venture.
 Like the updated Fossil Explorist, this hybrid timepiece pairs a traditional watch case design with smart features including fitness tracking and Bluetooth connectivity, along with new additions like a heart rate monitor and built-in GPS.
 Pair it with your iOS or Android device and the Venture will notify you when you receive calls, texts, social media updates, and more.
 It can also give you at-a-glance tracking of your daily activity progress.

-If you like the traditional aesthetics of the Explorist but prefer something a bit more feminine, then the Q Venture is an equally affordable alternative: You can score this great-looking hybrid smartwatch in a variety of colors and case/strap combinations for just $255 from Fossil’s website, saving as much as $20 compared to Amazon.
+If you like the traditional aesthetics of the Explorist but prefer something a bit more feminine, then the Q Venture is an equally affordable alternative: You can score this great-looking hybrid smartwatch in a variety of colors and case/strap combinations for $275 from Walmart.

 There are a lot of different reasons for wanting a smartwatch, but if fitness tracking is at the top of your list, then a Fitbit wearable is what you need.
 Unlike other more simplified options from this venerable brand, like the Alta and Flex 2, the Blaze is more than just a smart pedometer.
 With this handy watch, you can track your resting heart rate, calories burned per day, and flights of stairs climbed, and even use the sleep monitor to better understand what your body needs.
 Fitbit offers a quick look at the day’s statistics and even allows you to track specific workouts like running, biking, weightlifting, and hamster-wheeling it on the treadmill.

 As a Bluetooth smartwatch, the Fitbit Blaze is pretty standard.
 With a battery life of up to five days, built-in GPS, and smartphone functionality, it has all the tech you’d expect to see from one of the top brands on the market.
 Though this particular model has now been succeeded by the Fitbit Ionic and Fitbit Versa, it’s still one of those smartwatches you can be proud to wear.
-The all-black Blaze Special Edition is available on Newegg right now for just $159 after a $70 discount, and there are plenty of other Fitbit deals to peruse if you’re looking for a fitness tracker at a lower price point.
+The all-black Blaze Special Edition is available on Amazon right now for just $175, and there are plenty of other Fitbit deals to peruse if you’re looking for a fitness tracker at a lower price point.

 If you want a fitness watch with a more classic look, on the other hand, check out the excellent Samsung Gear Sport, which helps keep track of your daily activity levels, heart rate, and more.
 This Samsung smartwatch uses a wide range of tracking sensors to closely monitor your activity levels, including steps taken, calories burned, heart rate, and sleep quality.
 It can even automatically identify different types of physical activities such as running, swimming, and cycling.
 The smartwatch is water-resistant at depths of up to 164 feet and features a curved, full-color super AMOLED screen that displays real-time activity stats, along with texts and other alerts, from your iOS or Android smartphone.

 Built-in GPS gives you accurate real-time stats as well.
 The watch features the S Health app, which you can use to set goals, check leaderboards, challenge others to step competitions, and share workout results with just the touch of a button.
 The smartwatch also acts as a standalone music player, so you can store your favorite music on your Gear Sport or connect to your phone with Spotify to access millions of songs.
 Charging is easy with the included cradle.
-Score a Samsung Gear Sport for $219 from Amazon after an $81 discount.
-The stock is limited (particularly for the black model), so act quickly.
+Score a Samsung Gear Sport for $199 from Amazon after a $101 discount.
+Stock is limited (particularly for the black model), so act quickly.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.